-The impetus for social forums from a business point of view is focusing all of the seller’s organization on the customer.
-More importantly, your company’s social forum will provide an ear to the ground to hear potential needs that are afoot.
+If social forums focus the seller’s organization on the customer, any social forum will provide an ear to the ground to hear potential needs that are afoot.
 Customer satisfaction, speed to market, and competition may be these necessary factors in fielding your customers’ questions.
 This information will yield new features, products and services.

 In designing engaging and lively social forums, there is a delicate balance to achieve that right customer experience.
 Customer Connections offers a framework where you may begin to review information gaps that reveal new insight.
 What your company delivers and what your customers are happy to tell you may be the gap between your core product, extended offer (and do you have one), and the total solution.